tacosontitan/Bonfire.Net/README.md

-# Bonfire
+# ❤️‍🔥 Bonfire.Net

-Bonfire is a collection of libraries that make it easy to add hosting and dependency injection to your .NET Framework applications.
+Bonfire.Net is a collection of libraries that make it easy to add hosting and dependency injection to your .NET Framework applications.
 Say goodbye to boilerplate and hello to a cleaner, more testable codebase.

 ![License](https://img.shields.io/github/license/tacosontitan/Bonfire.Net?logo=github&style=for-the-badge)